 - For Staff

-CAS announces the release of the new Climate Data Guide.
-The Guide is an interactive website that enables researchers and students to identify and make effective use of climate data sets by providing a focal point for expert-user guidance, commentary, and questions on the strengths and limitations of selected observational datasets and their applicability to model evaluations.
+The Climate Data Guide is an interactive website for researchers and students to identify and make effective use of climate data by providing expert-user guidance and commentary on dataset strengths, limitations and applicability to model evaluation.

 The Climate Variability Diagnostics Package documents the major modes of climate variability (for example, ENSO, Pacific Decadal Oscillation, Atlantic Multi-decadal Oscillation, and numerous atmospheric teleconnection patterns) in models (CESM and CMIP) and observations.

 The CESM Large Ensemble Project is a publically available set of simulations useful for studying internal climate variability and climate change.
 It includes a 38-member ensemble covering the period 1920-2100, and 1000-year long control simulations of the atmosphere, slab-ocean, and full-coupled models.